Genomon-Project/paplot-doc/howto_mat.rst

 Change the order of the vertical axis.

  - none ...
 Default ordering
  - ASC ...
-Ascending order
+Ascending ordering
  - DESC ...
-Descending order
+Descending ordering

 It can sort by the following elements (allowing for multiple key ordering):